TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 encoded_dataset <- encoded_dataset %>% mutate(Attrition = ifelse(Attrition == "Yes", 1 , 0))
 ```

+Above we generated encoded factors for all of our different factor levels.
+We also want to get some insight into our predicted variable Attrition so therefore we encoded all of our Attrition results to be as...

+\[
+  Attrition
+  \begin{cases}
+    0 , \text{if No}  \\
+    1 , \text{otherwise}
+  \end{cases}
+\]

-Now that our data is encoded properly we will try locating the significant variables using the General Linear Model approach
+Now that our data is encoded properly we will try locating the significant variables using the General Linear Model approach.
+Our Explanatory variables will be all of the variables in the dataset so that we can locate the most significant ones.